VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Increase your Strength or Dexterity by 1, to a maximum of 20.
 - You gain proficiency in medium armor and shields.

+## Orcish Fury [Updated]

+_Requirement: Orc or Half-Orc_

+- Increase your Strength or Constitution by 1, to a maximum of 20.
+- When you hit with a Strike, you can roll one of the damage dice an additional time and increase the damage by the same amount.
+Once you have done so, you cannot do so again until you reduce a creature to 0 hit points, critically Strike a creature, or complete a Short or Long Rest.
+- Immediately after you use your Relentless Endurance trait, you can use your reaction to make a Strike.

 ## Order-Touched [New]

 The inexorable nature of Mechanus has been embedded within you, granting you the following benefits: